ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 - -: Logs are not written.
 - S: Logs are written in the unit of sessions.
 - A: Logs are written in the unit of accesses.
+- T: Logs are written regardless the unit of session or accesses.

 The following examples show values of the SYS_AUDIT_OPTS_ view after auditing conditions are enabled.